Goosebumps: Comics

+Other media

-Other mediaGoosebumps has spawned merchandise, including T-shirts, board games, puzzles, hats, fake skulls, dolls, bike helmets, fake blood, and boxer shorts.
+Goosebumps has spawned merchandise, including T-shirts, board games, puzzles, hats, fake skulls, dolls, bike helmets, fake blood, and boxer shorts.
 Goosebumps was also adapted into a stage play by Rupert Holmes in 1998 and a stage musical by John Maclay and Danny Abosch in 2016: Goosebumps The Musical, based on book 24: Goosebumps: Phantom of the Auditorium.
 Goosebumps has an official website, which garners 1.5 million page views each month as of 2008.
 An attraction based on the series, the Goosebumps HorrorLand Fright Show and FunHouse, opened in October 1997 at Disney-MGM Studios's New York Street.
 Before it closed, the attraction consisted of a stage play which featured characters from the series; this show played five times a day.
 The attraction also featured a funhouse, called the Goosebumps HorrorLand Hall of Mirrors, which contained a maze of mirrors along with other props and gags from the series.
 In 2008, it was announced that Sally Corporation would market Goosebumps rides.

 The books One Day at HorrorLand and A Night in Terror Tower were adapted into two separate board games in 1996.
 Both games were published by Milton Bradley and designed by Craig Van Ness.

 Legal dispute

 In November 1996, Scholastic, the publisher of the series, and Parachute Press, the developer of the series, agreed to a new contract.
 Scholastic retained control of book publishing and the TV series, but gave Parachute Press merchandising rights to the series.
 In September 1997, following a dispute between Scholastic and Parachute Press, Scholastic accused Parachute Press of violating the contract.
 Scholastic claimed that Parachute Press had been making merchandising deals and issuing press releases without Scholastic's required consent, and had begun withholding payments from them.
 In November 1997, Parachute responded by alleging Scholastic had repudiated its financial obligations, claiming Scholastic had voided its rights to publish 54 books.
-Parachute Press filed a lawsuit, which followed with numerous other suits and counter lawsuits over who controls certain rights to the series.
+Parachute Press filed a lawsuit, which followed with numerous other suits and countersuits over who controls certain rights to the series.
 In 2003, the two sides reached an agreement, with Scholastic receiving the Goosebumps trademark and all other rights to the series for US$9.65 million.